All Episodes

 They're all in.

-I can understand the sediment.
+I can understand the sentiment.

-With frightened Republicans scattering like bunny rabbits at the sound of distant thunder, a job killing minimum wage increase is probably inevitable.
+With frightened Republicans scattering like bunny rabbits at the sound of distant thunder, a job-killing minimum wage increase is probably inevitable.

 Only 63 House Republicans voted to maintain the budgetary discipline that prevented Obama from breaking the budget into even tinier pieces.